-ALTERNATIVES:
+ALTERNATIVES

-The Planning Commission may comment on the projects identified in the one-year (FY 2024-25) and the five-year (FY 2024-25 to FY 2028-29) CIPs as to their conformance with the General Plan.
+The Planning Commission may comment on the projects identified in the one-year (FY 2025-26) and the five-year (FY 2025-26 to FY 2029-30) CIPs as to their conformance with the General Plan.
+Any comments will be forwarded to the City Council for consideration.
+Other than adopting a General Plan Conformity resolution, there are no other viable alternatives that would comply with State law.